stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 ^ I.e., the call graph should only contain call edges related to calls that may happen at runtime (precise) and it should contain all call edges that may happen at runtime (sound).

-^ In practice, call graphs for real world programming languages are often neither sound nor precise.
+^ In practice, call graphs for real-world programming languages are often neither sound nor precise.
 And even the most precise ones are still rather imprecise.
 If soundness is required, e.g., to prove that some software satisfies some specific properties, then it is often required that only the soundly handled subset of a specific programming language such as Java, C# or C++ is used.

 Basic idea: